Danielle Charette is a Contemporary Narrative Artist born in Pennsylvania, who resides and works in New York City.

-Several sub-cultures as well as her French heritage and the Pennsylvania Dutch heavily influence her work.
-It is an evolution of her love of love, iconic shapes, folk art, dias los muertos, religious iconography, African art, fairy tales, poetry, playing cards, symmetry, deco and art nouveau design, vintage horror films, the sea, tattoos, gothic and punk rock music and clowns (don’t ask) clowns (please, don’t ask) and more clowns (seriously, please don’t ask).
+Several sub-cultures as well as her French heritage and the Pennsylvania Dutch heavily influence her art work.
+It is an evolution of her love of love, iconic shapes, folk art, outsider art, dias los muertos, religious iconography, poetry, playing cards, symmetry, vintage deco and art nouveau design, fairy tales, old horror films, the sea, tattoos, gothic and punk rock music and clowns.